 If you don’t have the budget or interest in investing in a professional camera, smartphones are an easy entry point for passionate foodie photographers.
 They are far less bulky, increasingly powerful, and more convenient than professional cameras.
 There’s also the argument that certain social platforms (such as TikTok) prefer more lo-fi “native content”, which can be easily achieved by taking quick snaps and videos on smartphones.

 Still, for hero shots or advertising, most brands choose to invest in a top London food photographer who can deliver the best quality images.
+And if you’re curious about budgets, read my full guide on how much London food photography costs.

 Essential phone food photography tips for beginners